 Early potatoes are planted in readiness for the early crops of fresh new potatoes in spring.
 Fields of young onions, carrots, cabbage, cauliflower and broccoli plantings throw more shades of green into the patchwork which begins to flourish, and crops of winter carrots, cauliflower, cabbages and broccoli are being harvested.

-At the End of the Day, a Warm Cosy Log Fire…
+End of the Day: Warm Cosy Log Fire

 No matter where you go in Tasmania, you will find a magic awaits you in winter.
 Put on the thermals, wear a beanie and gloves, good waterproof boots, a raincoat and you’re prepared to have your senses awakened.
 Rain is only water!
 Get out and explore, jump in puddles and don’t allow a little rain to dampen the spirit of adventure during your Tasmanian holiday.
 And at the end of the day, many of our accommodation places have a cosy log fire just waiting to snuggle up near, and get cosy and warm.